 For the first time, the business community will be able to access a custom built space with state-of-the-art equipment for powder manufacturing and processing, enabling them to investigate the feasibility of using new technologies without needing to invest in their own equipment.

-Project Manager: Richard Parr, Department of Estates and Facilities Management
+Project Manager: Ian Longhorn, Department of Estates and Facilities Management

 Architects: Bond Bryan Architects